 If you are still considering purchasing the home, you should find out what options are available for repairing the damage.
 If it’s only a cosmetic issue, you may be able to apply easy fixes such as patching up walls and replacing subflooring and baseboards.
 If the damage is structural, you may be looking at intensive foundation repair and much more.

 3. Your savings on the purchase vs repair costs

 Consider how much you will be saving by buying the fixer-upper with the cost of repairing the damage.
-You should also factor in any other costs associated with getting the home to a move-in ready level.
-It may not be worth purchasing the house if your total costs will be significantly higher than if you bought a move-in ready home.
+You should also factor in any other costs associated with getting the home to a move-in-ready level.
+It may not be worth purchasing the house if your total costs will be significantly higher than if you buy a move-in ready home.